-f) On the scoring form, there should either be a value for strength attained OR one of the three boxes - refused, unable, or weakened, should be checked.
-The weakened box should only be checked if the participant has had recent arthritis or surgery on that side.

-g) This test can be performed with the participant sitting or lying down if necessary.
+- f) On the scoring form, there should either be a value for strength attained OR one of the three boxes refused, unable, or weakened, should be checked (this will automatically put the correct special values for this participant in the field).
+The weakened box should only be checked if the participant has had recent arthritis or surgery on that side (and that side is not tested).
+(Weakened = 6's.
+Refused = 7's.
+Unable (unable to test) = 8's.) - g) If the participant has trouble standing, this exam can be performed sitting or lying down.
+Make a note of these instances in the comments section of the exam form.